About She's A Beast

 • Early access to top-secret/semi-secret/badly-kept-secret She’s A Beast ventures, such as LIFTOFF

 • The satisfaction that comes with supporting the free coverage that arrives in inboxes weekly on Fridays.
-This is maybe the only health-related content operation on god's green earth that is completely free of sponsorships, partnerships, advertising, or product placement.
+This publication is maybe the only health-related content operation on god's green earth that is completely free of sponsorships, partnerships, advertising, or product placement.
 And that is all thanks to reader support.

 Also: even if you sign up for only the free newsletter, you will get a free sample of LIFTOFF.
 Can’t lose!